weathersmm/InCheckUPDATE/content/_index.md

   plans:
     - name: Free
       features:
-        - Access to Rampart (EMS Mode) and "El Chat".
+        - Access to Rampart (EMS Mode) and AI Chat.
         - Limited to 3 requests per 3 hours.
         - Basic assistance for both medical and general use.
       price: Free